GoPlausible/.github/profile/README.md

             "returns": {
                 "type": "string"
             },
-            "desc": "Releases AlgoPoaP and allows all AlgoPoaP attendee's to start claiming" }
+            "desc": "Releases AlgoPOAP and allows all AlgoPOAP attendee's to start claiming" }
     ]
 }